irondrive/andromeda-server/README.md

 Andromeda and *all* its API calls can be run either through an HTTP webserver, or via the command line interface.
 The API is thus a bit of a REST-ish hybrid.
 All calls run single "actions" and are run as transactions.
 Any errors encountered will result in a rolling back of the entire request.

 Run the API from the CLI with no arguments (either `./andromeda` or `php index.php`) to view the general CLI usage.
 The general usage is `./andromeda myapp myaction` where myapp and myaction are the app and app-action to run.
 Use `server usage` to view the list of all available API calls.
 Action-specific parameters use the traditional `--name value` syntax and come at the end of the command.
-Command using showing `[--name value]` with brackets indicates an optional parameter.
+Commands showing `[--name value]` with brackets indicates an optional parameter.
 Note that app and action are implicit and do not require --app or --action.

 The `server usage` output is also tracked as USAGE.txt in the [server API docs](https://github.com/lightray22/andromeda-server-docs) repository.